Numichi/reactive-logger/README.md

 }
 ```

-## Hook configuration (From: v5.1.0)
+## Hook configuration

-The purpose of the hook is to transfer data into an MDC snapshot from the current context view.
-For example, if you or another component saved data in reactive context, you can configure them data transfer into MDC snapshot for every log event.
-Therefore, the hook is activated separately for each logging event and supplements the current MDC information.
+The hook aims to transfer data into an MDC snapshot from the current context view.
+For instance, if you or another component saved data in a
+reactive context, you can configure the transfer of that data into the MDC snapshot for every log event.
+Therefore, the hook will be activated
+for each logging event and supplement the current MDC information.

-There is a method for adding a hook: `Configuration.addContextHook(...)`.
-If you use `@Bean` with `MDCContextHook` type, not need used `Configuration` class.
+There is a method for adding a hook: `Configuration.addHook(...)`.
+If you use `Spring Boot`, you can use `@Bean` with `MDCContextHook` type and don't need used `Configuration` class directly.

-Hooks can overwrite any current snapshot stored data.
-You can set your activation position. `BEFORE` position means trigger before reading the current MDC, and `BEFORE` will define the base snapshot if configured.
-When the current MDC will be read, it may override this snapshot by records or create a default snapshot.
-Logically, `AFTER` will be run after them and can add or modify this snapshot.
+When you create a hook, you can set its activation position.
+The `BEFORE` position means it will trigger before reading the current `ContextView`,
+defining the base snapshot.
+Afterward, it captures an MDC-like snapshot from the `ContextView`, adding it.
+This may override the pre-configured
+records (see the BEFORE event) or create a default snapshot.
+Logically, the AFTER hook will run afterward, allowing the addition or modification
+of this MDC-like snapshot.

-**Important:** If any exception occurs in a hook function, the entire hook will be ignored.
+❗**Important:** If any exception occurs in a hook function, the entire hook will be ignored.

 | parameter | property                  | type                                             | description                           |
 |-----------|---------------------------|--------------------------------------------------|---------------------------------------|